 There is more evidence of program failure for It's Your Game: Keep It Real (IYG)-findings of no impact or negative impact-than evidence of program success.
-In fact, given the findings of negative impact, IYG appears as likely to harm as to benefit adolescents in school populations.
+In fact, given the evidence for negative impact, IYG appears as likely to harm as to benefit adolescents in school populations.

-- The initial study by the program's developers reported a main effect on teen sexual initiation (defined in this study as the combined onset of anal, oral, and vaginal sex) 12 months after the program, but the effect was not statistically significant for males or for vaginal sex measured separately, and there were no significant program effects on condom or contraceptive use. - A second set of two studies by the program's developers reported a significant impact on teen sexual initiation and "consistent condom use in the past 3 months" at the 10-month follow-up but not the 24-month follow-up.
-However, like the first study, the effect on abstinence was not statistically significant for males, but in this case it was in the negative direction, suggesting an increase in sexual initiation for male participants (AOR= 1.33).
-This, along with the over-representation of females in the analysis (64%), casts doubt on the finding of a significant overall improvement in teen abstinence. - Another replication study of It's Your Game by an independent evaluator, found a negative effect on the main population-a substantial and significant increase in teen sexual initiation 12 months after the program for the full sample of participants and no positive impact on consistent condom use or other contraceptive use. - And another independent replication study found no significant program effects at all for IYG after 12 months.
+- The initial study by the program's developers reported a main effect on teen sexual initiation (defined in this study as the combined onset of anal, oral, and vaginal sex) 12 months after the program, but the effect was not statistically significant for males or for vaginal sex measured separately, and there were no significant program effects on condom or contraceptive use.
+55 - A second set of two studies by the program's developers reported a significant impact on teen sexual initiation and on a combined measure of condom use and abstinence, both at the 10-month follow-up but not the 24-month follow-up.
+(Effects were found for anal sex but not overall sexual initiation at 24 months.)
+However, like the first study, the 10-month effect on abstinence was not statistically significant for males, and in this case it was in the negative

-c. ¡Cuídate!
+- direction, suggesting an increase in sexual initiation for male participants (AOR= 1.33).
+This, along with the over-representation of females in the analysis (64%), casts doubt on the finding of a significant overall improvement in teen abstinence.56 - Another replication study of It's Your Game by an independent evaluator, found a negative effect on the main population-a substantial and significant increase in teen sexual initiation 12 months after the program for the full sample of participants and no positive impact on consistent condom use or other contraceptive use.57 - And another independent replication study found no significant program effects at all for IYG after 12 months.58 c. ¡Cuídate!